 Support the sustainment of the accredited cybersecurity posture of the WPC’s domain enclaves by actively tracking and maintaining each network’s cyber-vulnerability level and system compliance to applicable DISA Security Technical Implementation Guides (STIGs) and Security Requirements Guides (SRGs).

-Provide security engineering to implement security controls and ensure they do not degrade performance and availability requirements needed to execute and sustain M&S/LVC exercises/events.
+Provide security engineering to implement security controls and ensure these controls do not degrade performance and availability requirements needed to execute and sustain M&S/LSB exercises/events.

-Review system alarms from the SIEM for accuracy and test system security features.
+Review system documentation for accuracy and test system security features.

 Conduct facility visits to observe the processes related to each IA control (technical, personnel, operational, or management in nature).

-Utilize tools such as Retina and Nessus scanners, DISA System Readiness Review (SRR).
+Utilize tools such as Nessus scanners, DISA System Readiness Review (SRR).